hashicorp/packer/website/source/docs/builders/parallels-iso.html.md

 -   `disk_size` (integer) - The size, in megabytes, of the hard disk to create for the VM.
 By default, this is 40000 (about 40 GB).

+-   `disk_type` (string) - The type for image file based virtual disk drives, defaults to `expand`.
+Valid options are `expand` (expanding disk) that the image file is small initially and grows in size as you add data to it, and `plain` (plain disk) that the image file has a fixed size from the moment it is created (i.e the space is allocated for the drive fully).
+Plain disks perform faster than expanding disks.

 -   `floppy_files` (array of strings) - A list of files to place onto a floppy disk that is attached when the VM is booted.
 This is most useful for unattended Windows installs, which look for an `Autounattend.xml` file on